cfrm17/cfrm17.github.io/ccrsimulation.md

 dr=k(θ-r)dt+σdW where r – risk factor; k – drift; θ – mean reverse; σ – volatility; W – Wiener process.
 And use Geometric Brownian Motion (GBM) for all non-mean reverting risk factors: dS=μSdt+σSdW.
 The calibration results for different risk factors are different from each other.

-A complex solution will use different stochastic processes are used for different risk factors.
-Different calibration processes apply.

 Simulate yield curve or zero curve represented by yield rates or zero rates rather than swap curve represented by futures and swap rates.
 There are many points in a yield curve, e.g., 1d, 1w, 2w 1m, etc. One can use Principal Component Analysis (PCA) to convert, say, 20 points into 3 point drivers.
 Using PCA, you only need to simulate 3 drivers for each curve.
 But please remember you need to convert 3 drivers back to 20-point curve at each path